 Breaking down this type of accident or injury, one third are caused by an object falling onto the person.
 This could be something falling from overhead storage onto a person.
 Twenty-five percent are caused by hand tools and others are caused by people being struck by moving pallets or vehicles.

-A UK lawyer could help you to claim compensation for injuries caused by assaults in the workplace.
+A solicitor could help you to claim compensation for injuries caused by assaults in the workplace.
 The UK places very strict responsibilities on employers to keep you safe.
-This means preventing you suffering an injury at work caused by an assault or attack.
+This means preventing you suffering an injury at work caused by an assault at work or an attack.

 Falling from a height could lead to people suffering from serious or even life-changing types of injury.
 For example, you could suffer a serious back injury at work which leads to you being left with a permanent form of disability, such as forms of paralysis in very serious instances.